-1. Go to Settings.
+- 1. Go to Settings.

 - 2. Touch Key Programmer.
-A list of programmable buttons displays. - 3.
-Select the button to remap. - 4.
-Touch the BUTTON REMAPPING, the SHORTCUT, or the TRIGGER tabs to list the available functions, applications, and triggers. - 5.
+A list of programmable buttons displays.

+- 3. Select the button to remap.

+- 4. Touch the SHORTCUT, the KEYS and BUTTONS, or the TRIGGER tabs that list the available functions, applications, and triggers. - 5.
 Touch a function or application shortcut to map to the button.